 Here are the top 5 reasons you need your vendor to be Agile.

 - You get your features faster.
-Agile advocates the use of small increments of work which are broken down into 2 – 4 week long work cycles called “sprints.”
+Agile advocates the use of small increments of work which are broken down into 2 – 4-week long work cycles called “sprints.”
 At the end of each sprint, you have a potentially shippable product/feature.
-David Garcia, Product Owner at Acuity, says “before we moved to agile, it could take us several months to deliver a software change requested by a customer.
+Our Product Owner at Acuity, says “before we moved to agile, it could take us several months to deliver a software change requested by a customer.
 We’d take weeks to nail down the specs, and then, only after months of development and full QA, would the client see the requested feature in play.
 We’d cross our fingers that it was what they wanted.
 Now it is simply a matter of weeks from change request sign off to delivery.”